 These days O’Connell Street can be seen for miles around, thanks to the presence of the 390ft-high Spire of Dublin.
 At ground level, it’s a bustling thoroughfare full of shops, banks and food outlets, though it still attracts many visitors thanks to its dramatic history and the number of monuments to prominent Irish figures of the past.

 The modern day O’Connell Street leaves a lot to be desired.
-You tend to get a lot of dodgy characters hanging around here during the day (so be vigilant) and it tends to be chaotic at night, after the pubs kick out, so avoid it during the early hours, if you can.
+You tend to get a lot of dodgy characters hanging around here during the day (so be vigilant).
+It’s one of the areas in Dublin to avoid late at night as it tends to be chaotic at night when pubs/nightclubs close.

 The history of O’Connell Street